Skip to main content

 Reinventing a campus district for housing growth and density

-Here you’ll see candid tale of starts and stops, new leadership direction, the importance of creating –and maintaining -- a strong vision.
+Here you’ll see a candid tale of starts and stops, new leadership direction, the importance of creating –and maintaining -- a strong vision.
 Amy Kirtland profiles reinvention of the North Boulder Creek district on the main campus of the University of Colorado Boulder for housing growth and added density – a project that took over 10 years.
 She provides findings and recommendations for project continuity, the transformational impact on student life, and key elements of contemporary student housing concepts, amenities, and designs.

 Read More